• Skip to primary navigation

 • Subscribe

-You are here: Home / Lunch & Dinner / Kotleti (recipe for Ukrainian baked meatballs)
+You are here: Home / Lunch & Dinner / Kotlety or kotleti recipe (baked Ukrainian meatballs)

 Jump to recipe

-This Ukrainian kotleti recipe is proof that baked meatballs can be truly juicy.
-They are baked in a hot oven to “seal in” all the flavors.
-As a result, you’ll get perfectly browned and tender ground meat patties with a crunchy crust.
+This kotlety (aka kotleti) recipe is proof that baked Ukrainian meatballs can be incredibly juicy.
+They’re cooked in a hot oven to lock in all the flavors.
+The result?
+You’ll enjoy perfectly browned and tender ground meat croquettes with a delightful crispy crust, beloved comfort food in many Eastern European households.

 What is kotleti?

-If you are looking for a classic Ukrainian recipe and you like easy comfort food meals, you are in the right place.
+If you want a classic Ukrainian recipe and enjoy simple comfort food, you’re in the right place.

 Useful tips

-• Choose the right meat.
-Of course, you can make kotleti out of any ground meat.
-But keep in mind one rule: the fatter the meat, the more tender and juicy your baked meatballs will be.
-The perfect combination is pork and beef in equal proportions.
+• Choose the right meat: While you can make kotleti out of any ground meat, keep in mind one rule: the fattier the meat, the more tender and juicy your baked meatballs will be.
+The ideal combination is an equal proportion of pork and beef.

 Ingredients